Orientation - Math Placement

 Use the Guide to Achieve a Level 1 Math Placement to best prepare to meet the Math Milestone.

-Not necessarily, but it is a prerequisite for courses in Biology, Chemistry, Economics, Mathematics, etc. Programs like Nursing and Education require the math milestone for program eligibility.
+Not necessarily, but it is a prerequisite for courses in Biology, Chemistry, Economics, Mathematics, etc. Programs like Nursing and Education require the Math Milestone for program eligibility.

 Yes.
 To request reasonable testing accommodations for a disability or medical condition, please contact Disability Services Center before you schedule the exam.